Thinking of Joining Dunstable Road Runners (DRR) Beginners Group

 Socials – Everyone Welcome

-We are a friendly, social group, and like nothing better than cake at the end of the run, and lots of social events take place.
+We are a friendly, supportive and encouraging, social group, and like nothing better than cake at the end of the run, and lots of social events take place.

 We will be sharing emergency contact details and medical information with leaders.
 We also love to take photos, yes you will have a beetroot face but so will everyone else!
 We like to share our successes on social media and it is great to look back on and see how far you have come.